Nicholas Pileggi

-Nicholas Pileggi (/pᵻˈlɛdʒi/, /it/; born February 22, 1933) is an American author, screenwriter and journalist.
+Nicholas Pileggi (/pᵻˈlɛdʒi/, /it/; born February 22, 1933) is an American author, screenwriter, film producer and journalist.
+He is the widower of director and journalist Nora Ephron.
 He wrote the 1985 non-fiction book Wiseguy and co-wrote the screenplay for Goodfellas, its 1990 film adaptation, for which he received a nomination for the Academy Award for Best Adapted Screenplay.

 Early life

 Pileggi was born and raised in Brooklyn, the elder son of an Italian immigrant father, Nicola ("Nick") Pileggi from Calabria, a musician who played slide trombone in a cinema orchestra for silent films and subsequently also owned shoe stores, and an American-born mother, Susie.

 In the 1950s, he worked as a journalist for the Associated Press and New York magazine, specializing in crime reporting for more than three decades.